xixu-me/git-desktop/docs/technical/editor-integration.md

 Windows programs are typically installed by the user.
 Installers will add entries to the registry to help the OS with cleaning up later, if the user wishes to uninstall.
-These entries are used by GitHub Desktop to identify relevant programs and where they can be located.
+These entries are used by Git Desktop to identify relevant programs and where they can be located.

 The registry locations for each editor are listed in the `registryKeys`